aica-technology/api/docs/docs/getting-started/01-intro.md

 # Getting started

-This guide will cover the basic steps to get started with the AICA framework, from installation to application examples.
+This guide will cover the basic steps to get started with the AICA System, from installation to application examples.

 :::caution

-The AICA framework is being distributed in a limited beta program.
+The AICA System is being distributed in a limited beta program.
 Installation, configuration and run-time instructions are subject to breaking changes in the near future.
 We will endeavour to keep this documentation up-to-date with the latest versions.
 In case of doubt, contact support@aica.tech for help.